aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

     com.aspose.html.converters.Converter.convertHTML(document, options, outputPath);
 {{< /highlight >}}

 The [PdfSaveOptions()](https://reference.aspose.com/html/java/com.aspose.html.saving/PdfSaveOptions#PdfSaveOptions--) constructor initializes an instance of the PdfSaveOptions class that is passed to `convertHTML()` method.
-The `convertHTML()` method takes the `document`, `options`,  output file path `outputPath` and performs the conversion operation.
+The method takes the `document`, `options`,  output file path `outputPath` and performs the conversion operation.
 The PdfSaveOptions class provides methods that give you full control over a wide range of parameters and improve the process of converting HTML to PDF format.

 In the example above, several save options were used:
- - setJpegQuality() specifies JPEG compression quality for images.
+ - `setJpegQuality()` specifies JPEG compression quality for images.
- - setBackgroundColor() sets the color that fills the background.
+ - `setBackgroundColor()` sets the color that fills the background.
- - setHorizontalResolution() and VerticalResolution()set horizontal and vertical resolutions for output images.
+ - `setHorizontalResolution()` and `setVerticalResolution()` set horizontal and vertical resolutions for output PDF files.
- - setPageSetup() specifies the page size and margins for the output document.
+ - `setPageSetup()` specifies the page size and margins for the output document.

 **One more Java example**.
 Here we create HTML document from scratch - prepare HTML code and save it to a file.
 Then we apply PdfSaveOptions to convert HTML to PDF: